0nkarkhanolkar/SBA-Loan-Approval/README.md

-# Small-Business-Loan-Default
+# Small-Business-Loan-Default-Analysis

 One day, while surfing on my phone, I saw a video of the movie "The Big Short."
 It brought my attention to the 2008 Global Financial Crisis.
-So I decided to look into lending practices used to give out loans and the main factors behind determining which loan is high risk.
+So I decided to look into the lending practices used to give out loans and the main factors behind determining which loan is high-risk.
-I learned about the Small Business Administration and its vast history of funding various entrepreneurial ventures during my research.
+That is when I learned about the Small Business Administration and its vast history of funding various entrepreneurial ventures.

 For my readers, assume you are a loan officer at a bank and are asked to approve or deny a loan by assessing its risk of default.
 The business objective, and your task, is to help the hierarchy understand the factors that increase the risk of repayment default.